 I hiked 17.5 miles out of Water Gap, crossing over the state line just after leaving.
 New Jersey was incredible.
 The biodiversity, especially of local mushrooms and fungus, was awe-inspiring.

 The next day, I did a little over 11 miles.
 I was intending to do far more but, as I passed by Branchville, NJ, I smelled burgers cooking at the local pub and was craving meat.
 I inhaled a burger and two Yeunglings, then disappeared back into the woods to pitch my tent and call a friend from home.

-I was hauling it down the trail when I came around the corner to see three cubs a yearling.
-The cubs scattered every which way, eventually climbing up the same tree, while the yearling watched me warily from a distance.
-I kept my distance, assuming the mother was probably quite close and, when I felt the time was right, I again began trekking up trail.
-Not a mile later, a large male black bear became startled as I rounded a corner and tore up a hill to my left.
+I was hauling it down the trail when I came around the corner to see three cubs and a yearling.
+The cubs scattered every which way, all eventually climbing up the same tree, while the yearling watched me warily from a distance.
+I stayed back a bit, assuming the mother was probably quite close and, when I felt the time was right, I again began trekking up trail.
+Not a mile later, a large male black bear became startled as I rounded another corner and tore up a hill to my left.

 After that, the rest of the day was pretty quiet.
 I pulled into Unionville, NY early that evening.